Château de Saint-Just: History

 The chateau has belonged to the same family since 1885.
 In 1893, the avenue was replanted with plane trees.
 In 1905, the pond was restored, and the water garden features repaired in 1935.
 The left wing of the house was torn down in 1904.
 A large section of the original park now belongs to an adjoining property.

 The Park

-The park is connected to the Seine River by an avenue more than a kilometer long lined by two rows of plane trees.
+The park is connected to the Seine River by an avenue more than a kilometre long lined by two rows of London plane trees.
 The most striking feature of the park is the water garden, created in the 17th century.
 Three channels of water flow from springs downhill into a large pond, which reflects the façade of the chateau.
-The terraces of the park overlook the kitchen garden, also irritated by the spring water, and over the Seine.
-The 19th-century section of the park has a remarkable assortment of old oak and bald cypress trees.
+The terraces of the park overlook the kitchen garden, also irrigated by the spring water, and over the Seine.
+The 19th-century section of the park has a remarkable assortment of old oak and baldcypress trees.